Is “Asian-American” a viable category?

 Happy Easter/Passover/Tomb-Sweeping Festival!
 And hello from another national lockdown!
 Just as he did in his previous appearances, Macron came across Wednesday as defensive and haughty, unable to take responsibility for his government’s catastrophic pandemic response and inept vaccine rollout over the past couple of months.
 France had 46,000 new COVID cases yesterday and hospitals are at 140% capacity.
 It’s grim.

-We’ve been thinking more about Asian-America and Asian-Americanness.
-The Time to Say Goodbye podcast has been essential listening since the pandemic began, and their recent crossover episode with The Dig was illuminating and provocative.
+Since the pandemic began, the Time to Say Goodbye podcast, hosted by Jay Caspian Kang, Tammy Kim, and Andy Liu, has been provocative listening for thinking about Asian America and Asian Americanness, among many other topics.
+Their recent crossover episode with The Dig was illuminating.
 In one of its most interesting moments, the host asks about the utility of “Asian-American,” a term for a notoriously heterogeneous group.
 (A Pew Research report shows that more than twenty million Asian-Americans have roots in at least twenty countries spanning East and Southeast Asia as well as the Indian subcontinent.)
 In an earlier article, Jay Caspian Kang argued that “‘Asian-American’ is a mostly meaningless term.
 Nobody grows up speaking Asian-American, nobody sits down to Asian-American food with their Asian-American parents and nobody goes on pilgrimages back to their motherland of Asian-America.”
 Tammy Kim disagreed, defending “Asian-American” as a “synthetic term that is still useful.”

 Having grown up in Taiwan and come to the U.S. at eighteen, I was suspicious for a long time of the potential of “Asian-American” as a unifying group identity.
 My skepticism began in college, which I attended in the early 2000s.
 Every year, the Chinese Student club hosted a “night market,” inviting students from Asian-American clubs to set up stalls with their best imitation of their grandparents’ cooking from their countries of origin: sticky rice, baozi, mango lassi, Thai iced tea.